-Yesterday, through a rather spontaneous sequence of events, I was gifted the opportunity of presenting the work of The BETES in Edgar Rivera Colon’s Qualitative Research Methods class at Columbia University’s Narrative Medicine Department.
+Yesterday, through a rather spontaneous sequence of events, I presented the work of THE BETES in Edgar Rivera Colon’s Qualitative Research Methods class at Columbia University’s Narrative Medicine Department.

 Edgar and I have been following each other on social media over the past year.
 As a medical anthropologist, Edgar